General Pierce Bridge Rehabilitation

 The collaboration of engineers, construction crews, subcontractors, union laborers, carpenters and operators was crucial for success.
 Teams involved included:

-• MassDOT District 2: Project owner responsible for administering and managing all facets of the project for the state of Massachusetts.
+• MassDOT District 2: Project owner who administered and managed all facets of the project for the state of Massachusetts.

-• WSP: Project designer contracted by MassDOT to design the road and bridge rehabilitation, as well as the administration of the submittal and other engineering processes.
+• WSP: Project designer contracted by MassDOT who designed the road and bridge rehabilitation, as well as administered the submittal and other engineering processes.

-• Atsalis Bros: Bridge structural steel painting subcontractor employing union painters.
+• Atsalis Bros: Bridge structural steel painting subcontractor who employed union painters.

-• Atlantic Bridge & Engineering: Structural steel repair fabricator and subcontractor employing union ironworkers.
+• Atlantic Bridge & Engineering: Structural steel repair fabricator and subcontractor who employed union ironworkers.

-• Atlantic Coast Dismantling: Bridge demolition subcontractor employing union laborers and operators.
+• Atlantic Coast Dismantling: Bridge demolition subcontractor who employed union laborers and operators.

 • Hardesty & Hanover: Professional engineering consultant that provided contractor design services for heavily detailed falsework and formwork plans, a temporary steel plate bridge superstructure access road and other bridge analyses needed for engineered plans.